erickcastrillo/Diquis/docs/MIGRATION_SUMMARY.md

 # Documentation Migration Summary

-This document tracks the migration of La Cantera documentation from Ruby on Rails to ASP.NET Core and Django REST Framework.
+This document tracks the migration of Diquis documentation from Ruby on Rails to ASP.NET Core and Django REST Framework.

 ## Migration Status